CastosHQ/Seriously-Simple-Podcasting/readme.txt

 1. The audio file is password protected
 1. Your site is running on an IP address and not a domain name.

-If any of these are true for you then that will be the reason that the media player is not showing on your podcast episodes.
+If any of these are true for you then that will most likely be the reason that the media player is not showing on your podcast episodes.

 = My feed password does not seem to be saving - what gives? =

 Once you have saved a password for your podcast feed you will not see the password on screen again - this is because it is encoded and stored securely.
 You can enter a different password at any time, but if you save the settings page and you do not want to change the password then simply leave the password field blank and it will not be updated.

+= Why does my podcast feed return a 404 error when I check it in a feed validator? =

+This will happen if you have 0 posts or 0 podcast episodes on your site.
+It is a known issue with WordPress and future versions of the plugin will work around it.
+However, the only solution for now is to add at least one post and at least one episode to your site.

+= Where can I find documentation/support for this plugin? =

+There is currently no documentation for this plugin, but you can post questions on the support forum here: http://wordpress.org/support/plugin/seriously-simple-podcasting - I will respond to topics as I have time to do so, but I can make no guarantees of my availability.
+Before posting anything on the support forum, please update to the latest version of the plugin.

+= I have an idea for this plugin - how can I make it known? =

+If you have an idea for the plugin, feel free to post on the support forum here: http://wordpress.org/support/plugin/seriously-simple-podcasting.

+If you would like to contribute to the code then you can fork the GitHub repo here: https://github.com/hlashbrooke/Seriously-Simple-Podcasting - your pull requests will be reviewed and merged if they fit into the goals for this plugin.
+All contributors will be given credit where it is due.

 == Screenshots ==